astraio/api-docs/README.md

 #### v0.2

+* 2014-11-10 - Note that update can be used to move objects
 * 2014-11-03 - Add back vanilla object stream example
 * 2014-11-03 - Bump version in root; revise long-form object types
 * 2014-11-03 - Break out transforms; move section on versioning